3meters/proxibase/readme.md

     collectionId.dateSince2000.secondsSinceMidnight.milliseconds.randomNumber

 ### GET /data/\<collection\>
-Returns the collection's first 1000 records unsorted.
+Returns the collection's first 100 records unsorted.

 ### GET /data/\<collection\>/\<id1\>,\<id2\>
 Returns records with the specified ids

 ### GET /data/\<collection\>?name=<name>
-Returns the record with the specified name, case-insensitive.
-If the names include spaces, use POST /do/find
+Returns the record beginning with the specified name, case-insensitive.

 ### GET /data/\<collection\>/genid
 Generates a valid id for the table with the UTC timestamp of the request.
 Useful if you want to make posts to mulitple tables with the primary and foreign keys preassigned.